 Audio Guides at the Portrait Gallery

 Audio guides to the gallery are obtained at the entrance.
-They are small hand held units with small screens showing an interactive maps.
+They are small handheld units with small screens showing an interactive map.
 There are five different themed tours, lining together royalty, writers, celebrities and scientists.
 Alternatively, there is the 'highlights tour', offering you the opportunity to see the gallery's famous portraits without spending the whole day there.

 The audio guides are available in the following languages: